 Every year over 35 million vacuum cleaners are sold in the United States.
 That’s a lot of vacuum cleaners!
 Not surprisingly, almost every household in the USA owns a vacuum cleaner.

 What’s even more surprising is the fact that many of those new vacuum cleaners are purchased either because “the old one broke” or because “my previous vacuum cleaner isn’t very powerful”.

 Both are very legitimate reasons.
-The only problem is that vacuum cleaners usually break because they're not used correctly.
-And although they do loose some power with time, most of the time the power loss is due to not knowing how to correctly operate the vacuum cleaner.
+The only problem is that vacuum cleaners usually break because they’re not used correctly.
+And although they do lose some power with time, most of the time the power loss is due to not knowing how to correctly operate the vacuum cleaner.

 This could happen either because we don’t like cleaning the dirty bag of our vacuum cleaner, or simply because we don’t realize that the bag is full.